Red pest disease or pond pest as it is also known is caused by a bacterial infection (bacterium cyprinicida).

 Immediately make a 50% water change in the aquarium or pond, and check if the filter isn’t clogged.
 Also check for anything dead that could be polluting the water.
 Fish like to hide when they are sick and then die where they can't be easily seen.

 If nothing obvious is found, check the pH and ammonia levels.
+Any ammonia reading over zero indicates the biological filtration system has stopped working.

 This disease is one of the easier ones to treat.